Date of posting: February 2021

 Terminating a contract for the Service

-7.5 All unexpired contracts for our Service made under these Terms will terminate on the Version End Date in accordance with paragraph 1.10.
+7.5 All unexpired contracts for our Service made under these Terms will terminate on the Version End Date should this date be implemented, in accordance with paragraph 1.10.

 7.6 We may terminate any contract between us made under these Terms immediately at an earlier date by giving written notice to you if any Access Link, User account and/or Authorised I.P. is subject to unauthorised use as a result of your negligence or if you or any User commits a breach of the provisions in paragraph 3 of these Terms.

 7.7 We or you may terminate any contract between us made under these Terms immediately at an earlier date by giving written notice to the other in any of the following events:

 7.7.1 If the other party commits any breach of any other of these Terms and fails to remedy that breach (if capable of remedy) within 7 days after notice from the other party giving full particulars of breach and requiring it to be remedied; or

 7.7.2 If the other party is declared bankrupt, or if any order is made or resolution passed for its winding up, or if enters into liquidation, whether compulsory or voluntary (except for the purposes of bona fide reconstruction or amalgamation with the prior approval of the other party), or compounds with or makes any arrangements with its creditors or makes a general assignment for the benefit of its creditors, or if it has a receiver, manager, administrative receiver or administrator appointed over the whole or substantially the whole of its undertaking or assets, or if it ceases or threatens to cease to carry on its business, or makes any material change in its business, or if it suffers any analogous process under any foreign law.

 7.8 Upon termination of a contract made under these Terms, online access to the Service by you (as an Individual User) or, if applicable, by all Authorised Users in your organisation shall terminate.